OHDSI/Vocabulary-v5.0/.github/ISSUE_TEMPLATE/add-content.md

 Please download the corresponding template from [this folder](https://drive.google.com/drive/u/1/folders/1D7hSGKQkWgJCAKXDNOjfoFcnRca0-57w) and fill it out.
 Instructions and examples are provided within the template.
 If questions occur, use comments in the current issue to contact the Vocabulary Team.

-Make sure, that you complete the checklist!
+Make sure that you complete the checklist!

 **4. Upload the template.**